seriouslysean/monster-hunter-now-events/docs/README.md

 # Monster Hunter Now Events

-This is a calendar subscription file for events that [Monster Hunter Now](https://monsterhunternow.com/) is running.
+This is a calendar subscription file for events in [Monster Hunter Now](https://monsterhunternow.com/).

-The events still need to be manually added (albeit in an easier manner) to the [events.txt](../events.txt) document, but when this file is modified it will automatically update the ICS file for anyone subscribed.

-I created this because ultimately I'm lazy and wanted to subscribe to a feed instead of adding the events manually to my phone's calendar.

 If you aren't playing yet, [feel free to join](https://apps.apple.com/us/app/monster-hunter-now/id6445906110) and use my referral code for free items and zenny, `89K5MKCF`.

+I created this because I didn't want to add events to a shard calendar for my friends and I any longer and it's also a great way to test out how beneficial AI is in coding via dialoge with ChatGPT, and an excuse to utilize the OpenAI API.

 ## Subscribe to Calendar